ronming1303/ronming1303.github.io/index.md

 My name is Ruming Liu (刘入铭), I am currently working on Financial Engineering Client Service Specialist at Moody's Analytics(MA) in San Francisco. ([Resume](https://github.com/ronming1303/Ruming-Liu-PDF-Document/blob/main/Ruming%20Liu%20Resume_202110.pdf))

-Before Moody's Analytics, I got my Master's degree of Mathematical Finance at University of Southern California in the United States and got my Bachelor's degree of Finance at Jiangxi University of Finance and Economics in China.
+Before Moody's Analytics, I got my Master's degree of Mathematical Finance at University of Southern California in 2021 in the United States and got my Bachelor's degree of Finance at Jiangxi University of Finance and Economics in 2019 in China.
+I also attent the Extension Program of Statistics at University of California, San Diego in 2018 in the United States.

 During my undergraduate study, I attent some internship programs at China International Capital Corporation(CICC) as Derivative Analyst, China Merchant Bank(CMB) as Financial Data Analyst, China International Trust and Investment Corporation(CITIC) as Stock Trading Assistant.